UKHomeOffice/pttg-ip-hmrc/README.md

 This is the Income Proving HMRC API.
 Interfaces with the HMRC using [pttg-ip-hmrc-access-code] for authentication to retrieve previous incomes and employments.

-Currently the only client of this service is [pttg-ip-api].
+Currently the client of this service are [pttg-ip-api] [eue-api-rps-service].

+###### NINO logging

+N.B.
+Any log output that contains a NINO must sufficiently redact the data to hide the actual identity!
+This is achieved through the use of a specific LogBack appender in logback-spring.xml.

 ## Find Us

 * [GitHub]